Industry · 13 min read

 Read the seo playbook → - AEO · 9 min read

-AI Search for Industrial Buyers: How Engineers Source on ChatGPT in 2026
+AI Search for Industrial Buyers: How Engineers Source in 2026

 Engineers now ask ChatGPT and Google AI Overviews who makes a part before they ever call.
 Here's how to become the supplier AI cites — and win the RFQ.